Call for Papers

 Abstract Submission

-The deadline for submission of all abstracts is on August 1, at 11:59PM (Hawaii-Aleutian time).
+The deadline for submission of all abstracts is on August 16, at 11:59PM (Hawaii-Aleutian time, extended from August 1).
 Abstracts should be submitted electronically, using the link below (please note that unlike earlier years, abstracts will not be submitted via EasyChair nor SurveyMonkey).
 Also, e-mail or hard-copy submissions will be accepted if arrangements are made in advance with the SSILA Program Committee Administrator, John W. W. Powell (conferences@ssila.org).
 Abstracts may be submitted in English, Spanish, French, or Portuguese.
 At the conference, talks may be presented in any language of the Americas, including in Indigenous languages.
 (If you would like to submit an abstract in a language that is not listed above, please get in touch with John W. W. Powell by 1 July 2024 so that we can make the necessary reviewing arrangements.)

 The abstract submission page is: